In today’s increasingly fast-paced market, businesses are constantly seeking new ways to streamline operations and improve the customer experience.

-A rule-based chatbot is programmed to use decision trees and scripted messages, which often require customers to choose their responses from set phrases or keywords.
+A rule-based or "decision tree" chatbot is programmed to use decision trees and scripted messages, which often require customers to choose their responses from set phrases or keywords.

 While this can be a useful tool for FAQs or basic triage, it significantly limits the scope of user input and the types of questions that can be asked.